 Upcoming EventsView all +

-Hope for Ghana To Open Its Second School In 2021
+Hope for Ghana Opens Its Second School In August 2021

 Hand-Made Ghanaian Bracelets Fundraise Mission

-As you look for the perfect gift for family and friends, Hope for Ghana continues its fundraising campaign, selling gorgeous traditional Ghanaian bracelets made of hand-painted glass beads.
-These bracelets, each one uniquely reflecting the beauty and color of Ghana, have been made by women in Ghana and flown to Pittsburgh to raise money for Hope for Ghana’s mission.
+As you look for unique gifts for family and friends, Hope for Ghana is selling gorgeous traditional Ghanaian bracelets made of hand-painted glass beads.
+These bracelets have been made by women in Ghana, each one uniquely reflecting the beauty and color of Ghana.
 Bracelets are on sale for $25 each.
-100% of the donation price goes towards Hope for Ghana’s mission to bring opportunity through education to the children of Ghana.
-Please contact Hope for Ghana if you are interested in purchasing these special gifts.
+100% of the donation price goes towards Hope for Ghana’s life-saving mission of building schools and libraries, and providing access to clean, potable water to villages in dire need.
+Bracelets may be individually selected in person or virtually via Zoom, and can be mailed anywhere within the United States.
+Contact Hope for Ghana to purchase these very special gifts.
+Buy A Traditional Ghanaian Bracelet